TomasBarry/DistroProject/README.md

 6. Transactions (the system)
 7. Lock Service (Directory Server)
 8. Election for master file server (Directory Server and File Server)

+## Languages
+The client is written in Haskell
+All other servers are written in NodeJS
+Bash scripts are spread across the project to build and test the services Dockerfiles are used to put the services into Docker containers